hhenson/hgraph/ISSUES.md

 4. Need a substr() operator
 5. Need a 'copy_with()' for CompoundScalar which handles expressions.  dataclasses.replace() fails with frozen dataclasses containing expressions currently
 6. Add a 'replace()' operator implemented for bundles, TSD, TS[CompoundScalar] etc
+7. dispatch implementation graphs fail if they have CONTEXT arguments